Lake George (Uganda): Ecology and biodiversity

 In March 1988, Lake George was designated Uganda’s first Ramsar Wetland of International Importance hence underscoring it's biodiversity significance.

 The lake is eutrophic and alkaline because of the blue-green algae which are heavy with nutrients and are contributing to its characteristic green coloration as viewed from satellites.
 It supports wetlands and shorelines which are habitats to over 150 bird species which includes the uncommon saddle-billed stork as well as hippopotamuses, elephants, Nile crocodiles and sitatunga antelopes.
 It has a rich species diversity economically important to fisheries including tilapia, several species of cichlids, as well as lungfish (Protopterus aethiopicus) and several species of catfish (Bagrus docmac and Clarias gariepinus).

 Human activity and tourism

-The Lake George location is within the Qeen Elizabeth National Park which makes it recan a significant feature for tourism.
+The Lake George location is within the Queen Elizabeth National Park which makes it recan a significant feature for tourism.
 People in the surrounding region make a living from fishing and thus depend on the region’s renowned fishing stocks.
 People can also go for boat rides, birdwatching, canoe rides, as well as watching wildlife such as hippos, birds, and even antelopes in the wetlands.